Frequently Asked Questions

 The study is being prepared as a PEL Study.
 According to the Federal Highway Administration (FHWA), a PEL Study represents a collaborative and integrated approach to transportation decision-making that (1) considers environmental, community, and economic goals early in the transportation planning process; and (2) uses the information, analysis, and products developed during planning to inform the environmental review process.
 See more at: Planning and Environment Linkages | Environmental Initiatives | Environmental Review Toolkit | FHWA (dot.gov).
 Learn more about the PEL process in this downloadable handout.

-5. What are the potential benefits a PEL Study?
+5. What are the potential benefits of a PEL Study?

 The PEL process aids the transportation decision-making process.
 The PEL Study will: